JbBosch/my-first-github-repository/README.md

 Eddited README.md Locally here to check merge conflicts when trying to push to Origin.
 I want this changes to be fixed.

-This is the final change to README.md from local change
+This final line in replaced in BR-2 Branch.